tcostam/fullstack-guidelines/Guidelines - Best Practices in CSS.md

 # Guidelines: Best Practices in CSS

-This document is an attempt to gather information about the best practices used to create better maintainable client-side web applications.
+This document attempts to gather information about the best practices to create maintainable web applications cascading stylesheets.

 ## CSS

 ### Introduction / Motivation

-Based on a report made through [CSS stats](www.cssstats.com), the [number of selectors in tfsports.com.br](http://cssstats.com/stats?url=http%3A%2F%2Fwww.tfsports.com.br&ua=Browser%20Default) are 10.2k as of mar/05/2018.
-The high number of selectors, combined with other clearly unoptimized statistics can reduce the performance of the application significantly.

-Mark Otto in a report using CSS Stats as well, found out that: GitHub has around 7,000 selectors, Bootstrap has 1,900, Twitter has 8,900, Trello has 2,426, The New York Times has 2,100, and SoundCloud has 1,100.

-Based in this analysis, we see the need to implement good practices regarding CSS code and architecture organization in order to improve performance and maintainability.
+www.cssstats.com

 ### The Basics